Understanding the needs of the individual, addressing both mind and body

 There is a clear connection between the positive physical, emotional and cognitive effects of maintaining mobility for patients and residents.
-Decades of experience has shown us that mobility plays a fundamental role in quality of life, improved clinical outcomes and the efficiency of a facility.
+Decades of experience has shown us that mobility plays a fundamental role in quality of life, improved clinical outcomes and facility efficiency.
 Some of the prerequisites for mobility – environment, equipment and care skill – are all key aspects of safe and effective care.
-The Positive Eight™ philosophy is at the heart of our approach to optimizing care.
+The Positive Eight™ philosophy is at the core of our approach to optimising care.
 It illustrates the clear connection between the effects of mobility and immobility on both a resident’s physical and mental well-being.
-This means care providers are faced with a two-sided challenge: as well as considering the mobility level of a resident, they have to take into account the cognitive level and responsive behavior that the resident might display.
+Care providers are subsequently faced with a double challenge: they must consider not only the mobility level of a resident but also to take into account the cognitive level and responsive behaviours he or she might display.

 - Roy has a lot of energy

 - He has difficulty sitting still and relaxing.
 He tends to be restless.

 - He often wanders around and may get lost.